Lomo Saltado

 Ingredients needed

 • Steak.
-There are plenty of tasty cuts of beef you can use (see the FAQs section for more recommendations), but my favorites are sirloin steak, shaved steak, or flank steak.
+There are plenty of tasty cuts of beef you can use, but my favorites are sirloin steak, shaved steak, or flank steak.
+These cook quickly and are naturally tender (especially when pan-frying).

 • Garlic.
 The fresh cloves enhance the aromatic and savory qualities of the dish.

 • Olive oil.
-For stir frying the beef and vegetables.
+For stir-frying the beef and vegetables.
+You can use any oil you like.

 • Soy sauce.
 This is the base of the lomo (stir fry) sauce.
-Use tamari or coconut aminos if you’re gluten-free.
+I’ve also made this successfully with tamari if you need a soy-free option.

 • Vinegar.
 Use red wine vinegar if you can.
 Its acidity balances the umami-rich soy sauce.